top of page

 Here Are 3 Simple Tips To Instantly Appear More Confident:

-Bonus: To truly appear more confident, try not to fidget when you speak.
+Bonus: To appear more poised and confident, try not to fidget when you speak.